statengeneraal/laws-markdown/verdrag/convention/on/biological/diversity/BWBV0001136/README.md

 d) Provide advice on scientific programmes and international cooperation in research and development related to conservation and sustainable use of biological diversity; and

-e) Respond to scientific, technical, technological and methodological questions that the Confernce of the Parties and its subsidiary bodies may put to the body.
+e) Respond to scientific, technical, technological and methodological questions that the Conference of the Parties and its subsidiary bodies may put to the body.
-3. The funtions, terms of reference, organization and operation of this body may be further elaborated by the Conference of the Parties.
+3. The functions, terms of reference, organization and operation of this body may be further elaborated by the Conference of the Parties.

 ### Article  26